spiral/docs/odm/basics.md

 ## ODM Component, Basics
-The Spiral ODM component has some similaries to the [ORM engine] (/orm/basics.md) as they are both based on the [**DataEntity**] (/components/entity.md) model and [Behaviour Schemas] (/schemas.md).
+The Spiral ODM component has some similaries to the [ORM engine](/orm/basics.md) as they are both based on the [**DataEntity**](/components/entity.md) model and [Behaviour Schemas](/framework/schemas.md).
 However, the ODM removes the  term "relation" and replaces it with the classical [compositions and aggregations] (https://en.wikipedia.org/wiki/Object_composition) definition.
 In addition, the ODM classes support inheritance and can also can be embedded into ORM as JSON objects.

 The ODM component was designed mainly to work with a MongoDB database and include support for atomic operations.
 However, the `DocumentEntity` class and it's compositions can be used outside of Mongo to create the OOP data representation for various structures (XML files, API responses, etc).